Sonophoto/PythonNotes/virtualenvTricks.md

 for that project and keep all of your files in _that_ directory with your requirements.txt etc.
 Activate _that_ specific environment to work on _that_ specific project in _that_ specific directory and then deactivate it before moving to the next project.
-You can of course use this technique to setup your project with a start and stop command.
+You can of course use this "Virtually Python" technique to setup your project with a start and stop command.

 #Enjoy!
 It Works Great!